 Pocket Square Appreciation

-Some have worn them for years, influenced by the artistry of grand old stars of the silver screen like Clark Gable and Fred Astaire, who were rarely photographed without one.
+Some have worn a pocket square for years, influenced by the artistry of grand old stars of the silver screen like Clark Gable and Fred Astaire, who were rarely photographed without one.
 They are generally quite useless, as few gentlemen would hand a prized silk square to a tearful lady obscured by mascara, although they can be used as a secondary lens or screen wipe.

-So, although not strictly functional, they are aesthetically brilliant.
+So, although not strictly functional, a pocket square is aesthetically brilliant.
 When you begin to wear them, they look and feel odd.
 You will find yourself fiddling with them, straightening them, puffing them, overtly conscious of their presence in your top suit pocket; this period is awkward and slightly inelegant but it is simply one of the uncomfortable ‘initiations’ men are required to bear.

 After becoming accustomed to this decoration, your pockets (and those of others), will look naked without it.
 You will graduate from the freshman plain white to sophomoric patterns like polka dots and unusual colours like burnt orange leading you to pursue, continually, the extraordinary; unusual checks and paisley are clear signs of a pocket square veteran.

 The really pocket-conscious gentleman will not only cleverly match or tastefully contrast a pocket square to the rest of his ensemble but will also dress his pocket according to the season.
 A dark plum silk worn with a birdseye navy suit is a classic autumn/winter combination, whereas a light pink silk worn with a khaki cotton suit is distinctly summertime.